ankitaduttagupta/Haptik-chatbot-analysis-part-2/README.md

 For Haptik, the number of user intentions are limited to a finite set of defined intents, which are related to the business operations that Haptik supports.
 So, the problem of detecting user intents can be formalized as the text categorization problem.
 With input being a text based request from the user, the classification system determines the intent corresponding to that saying from the set of intents that have been defined.

 To build an intent classification model, we need a training dataset that includes different expressions for each intent.
 It can be said that the training step for the intent classification problem is one of the most important tasks in developing the chatbot system, and it has a huge impact on the quality of the chatbot system.
-The first level Classifier needs to classify the conversation in the below mentioned domains:

-Travel - Flights
-Travel - Cabs
-Travel - Trains
-Nearby
-Recharge and Bills
-Reminders
-Food
-Movies
-home services
 Sometimes, a user query may belong to multiple domains.
 (Ex.
 “Are there any offers going on?”
 This query could belong to all the domains in which transactions are possible ( travel, recharge, food, movies, home services, etc)

 **Formal Problem Statement and Datasets:** A dataset containing user queries is provided.
 Each query is tagged by humans with single/multiple (all the applicable domains) domains.
 The task is to build a multi-label classifier using this training data.
 The classifier should tag all the possible domains for each query.